-It is essential to know the importance of how to use condom for male and female for safe sexual activities.
-Before understanding how to use condom for man as well as woman, It is necessary to know uses of a condom.
+It is essential to know the importance of how to use condoms for male and female for safe sexual activities.
+Before understanding how to use condom for man as well as a woman, It is necessary to know uses of a condom.

 Uses of a Condom

 Condoms are used together with spermicides to prevent pregnancy or separately, to protect against sexually transmitted diseases.

 - Prevention of pregnancy: Use of condom male and female, with spermicides works towards avoiding pregnancy.
 Make sure that the condom expiration date is not expired, do not use it after the expiration date.

 - Protection against sexually transmitted diseases: In order to protect yourself and your partner from sexually transmitted diseases, use a condom during vaginal, oral or anal sex.
 Even if you are protected from pregnancy by other methods of pregnancy control, condoms are the best existing protection against sexually transmitted diseases, including the human immunodeficiency virus (HIV).
 (The only way to be completely protected from sexually transmitted diseases, however, is abstinence from sexual intercourse).
 For protection during oral sex, you can use a rubber barrier (protective dental gasket).

 Condoms are useful for male and are most effective if the below-mentioned instructions on how to use condoms for male:

 - For each sexual intercourse, use a new condom.